E3 2017: Former Seahawk Jordan Kent dives into esports

 Kent studied up, streaming esports broadcasts on his tablet while cooking, and playing audio of matches in his car on long drives.
 Over time, he got the rhythm.
 Another trip to Redmond to get some training from Nintendo’s experts helped, too.

-He also drew from the advice of former Sonics play-by-play sportscaster and current Trailblazers voice, Kevin Calabro.
+He also drew from the advice of former Sonics play-by-play sportscaster and current Trailblazers voice Kevin Calabro.
 “The most important thing you want to do is be entertaining and authentic,” Kent says.

 If the wave of congratulatory handshakes from Nintendo employees after Wednesday’s last match was any indication, he pulled that off.